The OLB Group Inc. (OLB) is on the roll with an average volume of 908.35K in the recent 3 months

-The OLB Group Inc. (OLB) is priced at $11.73 after the most recent trading session.
-At the very opening of the session, the stock price was $4.58 and reached a high price of $4.70, prior to closing the session it reached the value of $4.59.
-The stock touched a low price of $4.5119.Recently in News on November 2, 2021, OLB Group Announces Support for Mastercard Cryptocurrency Processing.
+The OLB Group Inc. (OLB) is priced at $8.60 after the most recent trading session.
+At the very opening of the session, the stock price was $7.86 and reached a high price of $12.80, prior to closing the session it reached the value of $4.59.
+The stock touched a low price of $6.52.Recently in News on November 2, 2021, OLB Group Announces Support for Mastercard Cryptocurrency Processing.
 SecurePay is a registered member of the Visa TPA and Mastercard SDP program.
 A certified SecurePay Gateway and OmniSoft payment acceptance platform are ready to accept Mastercard and Bitcoin transactions immediately.
 You can read further details here

 The OLB Group Inc. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $16.40 on 02/10/21, with the lowest value was $3.30 for the same time period, recorded on 08/19/21.